anushkagarg5653/anushkagarg5653/README.md

 # About me :mortar_board:
-- 👨🏽‍💻 I’m currently working as a ML Developer at 🙍🏽‍♂️ Data Science Community of SRM, Web Developer at Team Envision💻
+- 👨🏽‍💻 I’m currently working as a Web Developer at Team Envision💻
 - 🌱 I’m currently learning Data Structures and Algorithms and C++;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I also write blogs on technical stuff [Check here](https://medium.com/@anushkagarg0811)